thunder/thunder_schema/documentation.md

 ## Pages query

-All examples can be tested in the GraphQl explorer (admin/config/graphql/servers/manage/thunder_graphql/explorer).
+All examples can be tested in the GraphQL explorer (admin/config/graphql/servers/manage/thunder_graphql/explorer).
 The explorer will also give you a nice autocomplete, and show you all currently available fields.

 ### Basic example